raul23/SimulRPi/docs/useful_functions.rst

-   If we don't use :meth:`~SimulRPi.GPIO.wait` in the previous example, we won't be able to catch any exception occurring in a thread's target function since the threads `simply save the exceptions`_ but don't raise them.
-   :meth:`~SimulRPi.GPIO.wait` takes care of raising an exception if it was saved by a thread.
+   If we don't use :meth:`~SimulRPi.GPIO.wait` in the previous example, we won't be able to catch any exception occurring in a thread's target function or callback since the threads `simply catch and save the exceptions`_ but don't raise them. :meth:`~SimulRPi.GPIO.wait` takes care of raising an exception if it was already caught and saved by a thread.

-   Also, the reason for not raising the exception within a thread's target function is to avoid having another thread re-start the failed thread by calling :meth:`~SimulRPi.GPIO.output` which start a thread if it is not alive.
-Hence, we avoid raising a :exc:`RuntimeError` on top of a thread's caught exception.
+   Also, the reason for not raising the exception within a thread's ``run`` method or its callback is because the main program will not be able to catch it.
+The thread's exception needs to be raised outside of the thread's ``run`` method or callback so the main program can further catch it.
+And this is what :meth:`~SimulRPi.GPIO.input`, :meth:`~SimulRPi.GPIO.output`, and :meth:`~SimulRPi.GPIO.wait` do: they raise the thread's exception so the main program can catch it and process it down the line.

+   See `Test threads raising exceptions`_ about some tests done to check what happens when a thread raises an exception within its ``run`` method or callback.

 ..
 URLs
+.. default cfg files
 .. _by default: https://github.com/raul23/archive/blob/master/SimulRPi/v0.1.0a0/default_keymap.py#L19

+.. external links
+.. _Test threads raising exceptions: https://github.com/raul23/SimulRPi/blob/master/docs/test_threads_exception.rst

 .. internal links
 .. _default keymap dictionary: api_reference.html#content-default-keymap-label
-.. _simply save the exceptions: api_reference.html#SimulRPi.manager.ExceptionThread.run
+.. _simply catch and save the exceptions: api_reference.html#SimulRPi.manager.DisplayExceptionThread.run
 .. _Example\: How to use SimulRPi: example.html
 .. _GPIO channel 23: api_reference.html#content-default-keymap-label
 .. _SimulRPi API: api_reference.html